ycas/ycas.github.io/ycas/content/post/ForSale.md

 title: Telescopes, Tripods, and More For Sale
 weight: 100
 ---
 The York County Astronomical Society (YCAS) needs to clear out space in our Observatory Deck to install our new roof.
 We have these Telescopes and Tripods for sale.
-All equipemnt is sold "As is" with most requiring cleaning and/or may be missing some parts.
+All equipment is sold "As is" with most requiring cleaning and/or may be missing some parts.

 Price: Suggested Price listed but after inspecting the items, make us a reasonable offer.